AndrDm/10-bit-OpenGL-GLFW/README.md

 # 10-bit-OpenGL-GLFW
 How to use 10-bit Display Mode using OpenGL/GLFW.

+Using 10-bit you will see much less [banding](https://en.wikipedia.org/wiki/Colour_banding), especially on the medical monitor, because this will allow to have 1024 shades of gray instead of 256.

 Was tested on the following configuration:

 Graphic Adapter — NVIDIA Quadro RTX 4000